The comet assay can be used to detect DNA damage. We perform the assay using our ToxTracker cells, to add another endpoint/readout to the assay.

 The more strand breaks that are present in DNA, the more DNA will be present in the tail.
 After neutralization, the slides fixed DNA is stained with a DNA-specific dye, e.g., ethidium bromide, propidium iodine, or SYBR Green, and the comets are examined with a microscope.
 From the microscopic images, the amount of tailing is determined, typically expressed as % DNA in the tail.

 Typically we perform the in vitro comet assay as add-on to the ToxTracker assay.
-We can perform the assay in both neutral and alkaline conditions and use the ToxTracker cells for the assay.
+We can perform the assay in alkaline conditions and use the ToxTracker cells for the assay.

 Image based data